In one DC neighborhood after federal intervention, the notion of more authority is a mixed bag

 The store owner said he has been here about 10 years and been victimized multiple times but thinks it is getting worse now.
 He does not give his last name out of fear.

 “What worries me is to make sure they’re not coming back," he said.
 "There are a lot of things going on.”
-Asked if he feels safe he answers: “Absolutely not.”
+Asked if he feels safe he said, “Absolutely not.”

 He has pepper spray but has been told by authorities not to use it, he said.
 When he heard of the federal law enforcement and National Guard arrival, “To be honest, I said that’s good — but that’s not over here.
 It’s getting worse.
 The city says crime is down but I don’t see it.”